 (4) If the determination is altered on appeal, the altered determination is to be recognised under subsection (2).

-[Section 23D inserted by No. 36 of 2004 s.
+[Section 23D inserted: No. 36 of 2004 s.
 9.]

 23E.
 Determination may be made by consent

 In this Division a reference to a determination made by a court in a proceeding includes a reference to a determination made by the court with the consent of the parties to the proceeding.